The Industrial Beauty of Gas Works Park

 The Walls of Ávila

-I had visited Ávila whilst in Madrid as a guest of a friend who had moved out there and this was the best shot I could find.
+I had recently visited Ávila whilst in Madrid, staying with friend who had moved out there.
+This shot of the walls was the best I could find.
 I was amazed by what he did with it.
 He cropped it, converted it to monochrome and added some additional grain.
 At the time I just took snapshots, so this was a revelation to me.
 I consider this my first decent picture and my first step into black and white photography – a medium I have come to love.
-I still like the image; the absence of anything else in frame, the slightly brooding sky, the way the walls stretch off into the distance and of course the subject itself, the mighty, pristine walls are what make the picture work.
+I still like the image; the absence of anything else in frame, the brooding sky, the way the walls stretch off into the distance and, of course, the subject itself, the mighty, pristine walls, are what make the picture work.

 Ávila, the ‘City of Saints and Stones, was founded in the 11th century to protect the Spanish territories from the Moors.
 It is the capital of the province of the same name in Castile and León in North West Spain, 110 km from Madrid and separated from the capital by the Guadarrama mountain chains.
 It is 74 km from Segovia.
 At 1,126 meters above sea level, it is the highest provincial capital in Spain and sits on the top of a rocky outcrop in the midst of a barren, stone covered plain.